sfigg/commercialization-public/test/assessments/microsoft-store-app-performance.md

 </tr>
 <tr class="odd">
 <td><p>Enable detailed CPU metrics</p></td>
 <td><p>You can use this setting to get detailed information about the CPU usage breakdown of an app.
 You need to configure symbols to use this setting.
-For more information, see [Symbol Support](../wpt/symbol-support.md).</p></td>
+For more information, see <a href="../wpt/symbol-support.md" data-raw-source="[Symbol Support](../wpt/symbol-support.md)">Symbol Support</a>.</p></td>
 </tr>
 </tbody>
 </table>

 ## Related topics

 [Results for the Microsoft Store App Performance Assessment](results-for-the-microsoft-store-app-performance-assessment.md)